intel/fpga-runtime-for-opencl/README.md

 1. In the IntelⓇ FPGA SDK for OpenCL™ installation directory, source the initialization script (see [Running Unit Tests](#running-unit-tests)).

-2. Update the `/etc/OpenCL/vendors/Altera.icd` file with the full path to the `libalteracl.so` library in the runtime installation directory.
+2. Update the `/etc/OpenCL/vendors/Altera.icd` file with either the filename `libalteracl.so` if `LD_LIBRARY_PATH` contains the full path of the runtime installation directory; otherwise, the full path of `libalteracl.so` itself.

 3. Compile your OpenCL host program with the OpenCL header files included from the runtime installation directory.